A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Weighted projective hypersurfaces

 So in case any $n$-tuple from the collection $\set{a_0,\dots,a_n}$ of weights is co-prime, the only possible singularities occur in codimension $\ge 2$.
 We call such weights \textbf{\emph{well formed}} and in what follows we shall assume that this is the case.

 A hypersurface $X=\set{F=0}$ in $\bP$ is quasi-smooth if the corresponding variety $F=0$ in $\bC^{n+1}$ is only singular at the origin.
 This implies that the possible singularities of quasi-smooth hypersurfaces come from the singularities of $\bP$.
 Such a hypersurface has at most cyclic quotient singularities, i.e. it is a $V$-variety.
 A hypersurface of degree $d$ in $\bP$ is called \textbf{\emph{well formed}} if its weights are well formed and if moreover $h_{ij}=\gcd(a_i,a_j)$ divides $d$ for $0\le i<j\le n$.
 All our examples are well formed hypersurfaces.
+To test if $F=0$ is quasi-smooth one uses the Jacobian criterion: the only solution to $\nabla F (\underline x)=0$ is $\underline x=(x_0,\dots,x_n)=0$.

-We quote a result implied by Fletcher's statement.
+We quote a result implied by Fletcher's statement \cite[Theorem 8.1]{IFWings}.
 We use it to exclude types that do not give a quasi-smooth weighted hypersurface:

 \begin{lemma} Given a weighted projective space $\bP=\bP(a_0,\dots,a_n)$ and an integer $d$ with $d>\max{a_j}$, let $A$ be the set of weights dividing $d$ and $B$ the remaining set of weights.
 Suppose that a quasi-smooth degree $d$ hypersurface in $\bP$ exists.
 Then the set of weights $\set{a_0,\dots,a_n}$ satisfies the conditions \begin{enumerate} \item for each $\beta \in B$ there is a weight $\gamma$ and some positive integer $r$ such that $d= r \beta+ \gamma$. \item no weight appears more than once as such a remainder $\gamma$. \end{enumerate} \end{lemma}